برجاء الإنتظار ...

 Due to saturation of IFNAR1-mediated clearance at higher doses, exposure increases are greater-than-dose-proportional.

 From population PK modelling the estimated typical systemic clearance (CL) was 0.193 L/day with a 33.0% CV inter-individual variability.
 The median CL decreases slowly over time, with an 8.4% reduction after 1 year of treatment.
+Following long-term observations, the clearance of anifrolumab was found to be stable in years 2 through 4 on treatment.

 Based on population PK analysis, serum concentrations were below detection in the majority (95%) of patients approximately 16 weeks after the last dose of anifrolumab, when anifrolumab has been dosed for one year.